geon/neupet/README.md

 Why?
 ----

 I'm very faschinated by evolutionary algritms, virtual life and artificial intelligence.
-This project combines them, and since I had the iea, it has been irresistable to me.
+This project combines them, and after I had the iea, it has been irresistable to me.

 NeuPet is heavily inspired by a MS-DOS game called [Evolve!
 Lite](http://www.youtube.com/watch?v=kPQBexmrvEQ) I found on a shareware CD in the nineties, called Game Empire.
 It used pseudo celluar automata to manage a population of "creatures" moving around on a grid, acording to a configurable set of rules.
 The creatures would respond to the prescense of friends or foes (hardcoded as two spicies) and go forward, left, right, etc.